 During intermission, WRTI’s Susan Lewis speaks backstage with David Kim and newly appointed Associate Principal Flute, Patrick Williams.

-It’s a Germanic feast for the ears on Sunday, December 15th from 1 to 3 PM on WRTI 90.1 and streaming at wrti.org!
+It’s a Germanic feast for the ears on Sunday, June 7th from 1 to 3 PM on WRTI 90.1, Monday, June 8th at 7 PM on WRTI HD-2, and streaming at wrti.org!

 Mendelssohn: Hebrides Overture